plank/snapshots/README.md

 When creating the first `Version` model – with [`auto_migrate`](#auto-migrate) set to `true` – assuming the Page content is versioned, the package will re-run your `2023_09_25_000002_create_pages_table` migration for the new `Version`.

 The following output is shown as an illustration.
-The migration is ran in the background, and not output.
+The migration is run in the background, and not output.

 ```bash
 php artisan migrate